 Not only are family law attorneys prohibited from making such threats by the Rules of Professional Conduct, but their clients risk extortion charges if they make them.
 A judge may order monetary sanctions against a party who threatens the other party to get what he or she wants in a divorce.

 What Should You Do If Your Spouse Threatens You?

 If your spouse threatens you, the best thing may be to not respond.
 More likely than not, your spouse does not understand California family law governing child custody, child support, and community property, and the threat is completely empty.
 If you do not respond, he or she may lose interest and go away.
-If you are concerned about the threats, speak with an experienced family law attorney for the knowledge you need to ease your mind.
+If you are concerned about the threats, speak with an experienced family law lawyer for the knowledge you need to ease your mind.

-Huguenor Mattis, A.P.C. was founded in 1975.
-We have a proven track record for more than 35 years.
-Thomas M. Huguenor has been named among California Super Lawyers®, rated AV® by Martindale-Hubbell®, named Top Lawyer by San Diego Magazine, and rated 10.0 Superb by Avvo.
 Call us at (858) 458-9500 to schedule a free consultation to speak with a San Diego family law attorney.
 We are dedicated advocates for our clients going through divorce.